cloudcaptainai/helium_flutter/packages/helium_flutter/README.md

 # helium_flutter

 Helium is an upsell experimentation and optimization platform for mobile apps of all sizes.
+This is the core Flutter package.

 ## How to Integrate